Mikala on the Camino de Santiago smiling at the top of a mountain with iron statues of pilgrims behind her.

 Let's dive in!

 As more people have learned about the Camino, participation in the pilgrimage has continued to grow over the years since its inception centuries ago.
-In 2024, it reached an all-time high with a 12% increase in the number of pilgrims compared to 2023.
+In 2025, it reached an all-time high with over half a million people completing the Camino, a 6% increase compared to the year prior.

 What is the breakdown of pilgrims completing the Camino on foot, bike, horseback, boat, and wheelchair?

-When I hiked the Camino Francés, I mostly saw other hikers.
+When I hiked the Camino Francés and both Portugués routes, I mostly saw other hikers.
 However, I saw some bikers along the way too.
-I didn’t see anyone on horseback or in a wheelchair, and I wasn’t in the area where people travel by boat.
+I didn't see anyone on horseback or in a wheelchair, and I wasn't in the area where people travel by boat (with the exception of the Portuguese Spiritual Variant).

 What is the motivation for pilgrims completing the Camino?

-The majority of pilgrims claim to hike for religious or “religious and other” reasons.
-Here’s the breakdown in 2024:
+The majority of pilgrims claim to hike for religious or other reasons.
+Here's the breakdown in 2025:

 In my personal experience, many folks hiking weren't necessarily Catholic but were undertaking the Camino for some sort of spiritual reason, whether religious or not.
 For me, I had many reasons for hiking the Camino.
 I primarily decided to do it to heal from the end to my engagement and figure out what I wanted next in life.